WoodenBackpack/Python/source/syntax.rst

 Syntax in python
 ****************

-Syntax in python can be a bit strange for Java or C++ developers because:\n

-* There is no semicolons ; at the end of line
+* There are no semicolons ; at the end of line

 .. code-block:: python